So I thought about sharing the tools I use personally or at work, so let’s start with,

 If I’m simply coding an interface that I might integrate into an app (web or native) I use plain html/css & vanilla js.

-But if I’m working on a landing page, docs or blog, I use:
+But if I’m working on a landing page, docs, blog or even sometimes a large web app I use:

 For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 190 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with React.